Your wife has just left you for your best friend, and you’ve just been thrown in jail. Filled with shame and sadness, you pray for forgiveness.

 Almost non-existent before the twentieth century, we find the key more often in twentieth century composers like Bloch, Mahler, and Prokofiev.

 The key is surprisingly more common in pop, rock, and indie songs.

-The C Sharp Minor Chord Position on the Guitar: The Basic B Minor Chord Shape, Two Frets Up
+The C#m Guitar Chord Position on the Guitar: The Basic B Minor Chord Shape, Two Frets Up

 If you want a higher sound, the basic G minor chord position at the ninth fret also makes a C# minor chord.
 As you experiment, be sure to use your Uberchord app to help you improve your tone and timing and to try out new rhythms and strumming techniques.